 - Optimization of the energy system workload.
 It is no secret that energy consumption differs throughout the day.
 During working hours, cities use more electricity than during leisure time.
 At the same time, the production of energy is hard to adjust.
 The electric stations produce the same amount of electricity during the whole day.
 For this reason, it appears that at night stations work at idle.
-The smart controllers allow setting specific hours when the HVAC system is working.
+The smart controllers allow setting specific hours when the IoT HVAC monitoring system is working.
 Switching on the HVAC during the night and turning it off during the day will help to avoid overloads.

 - Better comfort for the user.
 Modern ventilation and heating devices are highly customizable.
 You may set the temperature, fan speed, and rhythm, humidity, etc. Preset working modes are also available.
 Some of the top-class devices have more than 20 regimes!
 Also having complete control over the HVAC system is a benefit, the great variability of setting brings the struggle of choice.
 With the smart HVAC, you may delegate the decision to the computer.
 The combination of smart HVAC with machine learning helps the system to learn and adapt to user preferences in advance.
 Some studies show that AI-enabled HVAC systems improve the customer experience from 75% to 95%.